Entity Type Management¶

 systementities. - When creating or editing a specific

-What is System Health?¶
+What is System Health¶

 Simply put: System health reflects how well "the various parts that make up this system" are running overall.

-Health Status Description¶
+Health Status Explanation¶

-System health is divided into four states:
+System health is divided into four statuses:

 | Status | Score Range | Meaning | Common Scenarios |